AnthonyChappetto/AnthonyChappetto/README.md

 # Hello, I'm Anthony!

-Current senior at Northern Illinois University with expected graduation May 2024!
+Current Spring 2024 graduate from Northern Illinois University!
-- Computer Science major with emphasis on Software Development
+- Computer Science major with emphasis on Enterprise Software
-- Minoring in finance
+- Minor in Finance and Esports

-- 🌱 I’m currently learning front-end development (HTML, CSS, Javascript)
+- 🌱 I’m currently learning Python for Data Analysis
-- 🤔 I’m looking for help with getting an internship
+- 🤔 I’m looking for help with getting an internship or full time position
 - 😄 Pronouns: He/Him

 🔭 Skills